 Downstairs, you’ll find the McCarl Coverlet Collection – a gallery showcasing stunning examples of a bygone American tradition.
 Rogers and Coverlet exhibits open Mon-Fri 8:30-4:30, donations accepted.

-VISIT: St. Vincent Basilica on campus of St. Vincent College
+St. Vincent Basilica on campus of St. Vincent College

-Golf fans most likely saw the interior of this Basilica, as it hosted the funeral of golf-great, Arnold Palmer (who was not Catholic, but had strong connections here), which was broadcast on sports tv shows.
+Golf fans most likely saw the interior of St. Vincent Basilica, as it hosted the funeral of golf-great, Arnold Palmer (who was not Catholic, but had strong connections here), which was broadcast on sports tv shows.
 (Palmer was cremated, and his ashes spread over his golf cart).
 The Church is stunning, and a worthwhile stop while on campus.

-DO: Whitewater Rafting in Ohiopyle State Park
+DO: Whitewater Rafting/ Hiking/Biking – Ohiopyle State Park

 TOUR: Ligonier PA